 Davis Place is a large facility in Danielson, Connecticut.
 It looks like this nursing home is among the better facilities we assessed.
 A grade in this range requires very strong scores across the board.
 We were so impressed with this facility that we ranked it in the top third of all nursing homes in the United States.
-This nursing home also received very consistent ratings in all of the major categories we assessed.
-Additional information about its category grades can be found below.
+This nursing home's strong profile was highlighted by its inspection grade, which you can find in the next section.

 - Nursing Home